 You may have recurring symptoms, such as pain, numbness, or loss of function in your foot (or feet) due to a medical issue.

-If you have tried non-invasive treatment options and they have been unsuccessful, then you may need reconstructive foot surgery in New York City’s top podiatry destination Gotham Footcare.
+If you have tried non-invasive treatment options and they have been unsuccessful, then you may need the type of reconstructive foot surgery New York City’s top podiatry destination Gotham Footcare can provide.
 Contact us to schedule your consultation.
 During your consultation, we will examine your foot and review your medical history to verify your eligibility.

 This outpatient procedure usually requires general anesthesia for the duration of the surgery.
 While there are different techniques used in the various procedures, there is an average time of 2 hours for the surgery to be completed, though this can be shorter or longer depending on your specific foot needs.